Sandra-Be/find_defibrillator/README.md

 ### External Visitor's goal's

-* To find an AED
+* To find an AED unit
 * To find easy accessable information about product
-* To find locations of nearest AED's
+* To find locations of nearest AED unit
-* To be able to navigate throughout the site and find any information required
+* To be able to quickly navigate throughout the site and find any information required
-* To find a way how to contact for an advice or help
+* To find a way to train new members in rural group settings
-* To locate a link for external resource
+* To locate a link for an external resource

 ### Ideal client

-* A client who is non-medical personnel
+* A client who is a non-medical personnel
-* A client who has family members of high-risk persons
+* A client who has a family members of high-risk persons
-* A client who wants to know more about AED
+* A client who wants to know more about an AED unit
+* A client who is seeking an emergency assistance on the island of Ireland

 ### Site Owner's goal's

-* To build awareness of the AED
+* To build a platform to be able to grow an AED awarness
-* To provide map with locations for product
+* To provide a map with locations for product
-* To provide a contact form for the people
+* To provide a contact locallity form for the public
 * To provide a link to external resource

 ## Scope
 ### User stories

-1. As a new client to this website, I want to find information that is quick and easy to navigate through the website, so that I can find what I need.
+1. As a new client to this website, I want to find information that is quick and easy to navigate through the website, so that I can potencionaly save a life and help a person in their a crucial moment..
-2. As a new client to this website, I want to get a quality information about product, so I can trust in the provided product.
+2. As a new client to this website, I want to get a quality information about the product, so I can trust in the provided product.
-3. As a new client to this website, I want to learn more about the AED, so I can help person on crucial moment.
+3. As a new client to this website, I want to know how to develop training requirements for use of the product, so I know how to react at the time of the emergency.
-4. As a new client to this website, I want to know how to contact for help, so I know how to enquire about the situation.
+4. As a new client to this website, I want to join this public access site, so the public can use my product in their time of need.
-5. As a new client to this website, I want to se external resource link for products, so I can purchase a product.
+5. As a new client to this website, I want to access external resource link for products, so I can purchase a product.

 ### Features

 * An easy navigation throughout the website to quickly find any information required
+* A link button for up to date information on AED products
+* A link button to provide a optimal training for the AED product
-* A map with search option
+* A map with product locations and eircode for quick access
+* A map provides users current location
-* A Contact Form to contact for more information
+* A Contact Locallity Form to share the information to the general public
-* A link to an external resource
+* A link for public or community groups etc. to be able to purchase a product
 * A responsive design to be able target broader audiences

 ### Content

 1. **Navigation**
-   * Responsive navigation bar
+   * Responsive navigation toggle bar
 2. **Top Container**
    * Contains multiple images of product
    * Link for more information about product
-   * Link for more courses
+   * Link for more training courses
-3. **Map and Search section**
+3. **Map section**
-   * Search bar
-   * Map with locations of product
+   * Map with locations of product and users current location
-4. **Contact Form**
+4. **Contact Locallity Form**
-   *
+   * Form for advertiser of the product
 3. **Footer**
-   * Link to a social media
+   * Link to a social media and purchase of the product

 ## Structure